 At the provincial level, the throughput rates are: 62% for N programmes; 20% for NC(V) programmes; and 69% for Other programmes.
 This mimics the national pattern, with learners faring better in N-programmes than in NC(V) courses and Other programmes exhibiting throughput rates that are significantly higher than the other two programme types.
-No comment can be made on the college's throughput for any programmes as these figures could not be calculated because the college did not provide information on its throughput rates.
+The throughput rate for this college for NC(V) programmes is 20% which is worse than the national average for these but is typical of the province overall.
+No comment can be made on the college's throughput for N-programmes and other programmes as this information was not provided by the college.